live-containers/live-migration/notes.md

 + It looks as though it might be a kernel error (mine being too new): https://github.com/checkpoint-restore/criu/issues/860
 + It also fails if I run a webserver in alpine

-### To-Do

-1. Get the simple server example to work
-2. Keep running option
-3. Be able to start from a different container